 Up until now, non-EU/EEA graduates of masters and doctoral programmes were allowed to stay in Ireland for a maximum of 12 months after their graduation.
 With this new expansion programme, they have up to 24 months to look for a job and apply for work permits.
 However, this regulation doesn’t apply to non-EU/EEA students completing honours undergraduate degrees.

-The main reason why this option has been introduced is due to a broader and more ambition plan coming from the Irish government, which aims to increase the international enrolment in higher education in Ireland by 33% and boost the enrollment in ELT programmes (English Language teaching) by 25% - reaching 132,500 students in the first half on 2020.
+The main reason why this option has been introduced is due to a broader and more ambitious plan coming from the Irish government, which aims to increase the international enrolment in higher education in Ireland by 33% and boost the enrolment in ELT programmes (English Language teaching) by 25% – reaching 132,500 students in the first half on 2020.

 Although these programmes have seen great improvements in 2015, the Italian and Spanish education markets were accounted for 73% of all enrolments.
 This new regulation would boost the Irish economy to US $2.34 billion in less than 3-4 years (from US $1.67 billion at the moment).